Rod Taylor Site banner

 Rod Taylor starred as Patrick Harrington in this drama set along the north Atlantic Coast in 1897.

-A series of mishaps hits a whaling boat, and the crew blames the old sailors' superstition that a woman onboard is bad luck.
-In this case, the captain's daughter is the steersman aboard the vessel.
+A series of mishaps hits a whaling boat, and the crew blames an old sailors' superstition that a woman onboard is bad luck.
+In this case, it's the captain's daughter.

-Roy Roberts plays the luckless whaler Jonathan Winters; Jean Howell is his daughter, Faith Winters.
+Veteran character actor Roy Roberts played Jonathan Winters, the luckless captain of the whaling vessel.
+Jean Howell plays his daughter, Faith Winters.
 Claude Akins plays Jed Evans.

 The episode aired on Australia's "Whitehall Playhouse" on Dec.
 21, 1959 (Sydney, TCN-9).